symfony/symfony-docs/components/browser_kit/introduction.rst

 The component only provides an abstract client and does not provide any backend ready to use for the HTTP layer.

-To create your own client you must extend the abstract client class and implement the :method:`Symfony\\Component\\BrowserKit\\Client::doRequest` method.
+To create your own client, you must extend the abstract ``Client`` class and implement the :method:`Symfony\\Component\\BrowserKit\\Client::doRequest` method.
 This method accepts a request and should return a response::